-“Susan selected the materials, wrote the “teaching text,” and created the paintings of children found on the covers of the catalogs for the Michael Olaf Montessori Company—a project begun by their two confidant teen-age Montessori graduates.
-These catalogs were used world-wide as an introduction to Montessori and resulted in Susan being invited to speak internationally at universities and for governments.
-She has worked as a consultant for traditional and Montessori schools, helped to develop programs for orphanages, schools for refugees and the poor, and a private girls’ school in Peru, and has lectured and been an oral examiner on AMI courses.
+For years I tested and selected the materials and wrote the “teaching text,” of the catalogs for the Michael Olaf Montessori Company—a project begun by our two confidant teen-age Montessori graduates.
+These catalogs were used world-wide as an introduction to Montessori and resulted in my being invited to speak internationally at universities and to governments.
+I have worked as a consultant for traditional and Montessori schools, helped to develop programs for orphanages and schools for refugees and the poor, taught “Montessori” with no special materials at a private girls’ school in Lima, Peru, and worked as an oral examiner on AMI (Association Montessori Internationale) courses.

 Home page: www.susanart.net